kllngtme/dash2mqtt/README.md

 | Cheap!|No Long presses or double presses available|
 | Battery still works!|It takes about 35 seconds or so before the button can be pressed again|

+# Important
+Make a firewall rule so the Amazon Dash button(s) can't reach the internet.
+5 years later, and I believe they are still being bricked by Bezos (I have 23 working now at least).

 <h2>Docker-Compose.yml:</h2>